KadiriYashwanth/Fashion_Store_Data_Analysis_Using_Excel/README.md

 ) from here.

 # Objective
-Fashion Store wants to create an annual sales report for 2023.
+Retail Store wants to create an annual sales report for 2023.
 So that, this store can understand their customers and grow more sales in 2024.
-Implemented an advanced Fashion Store Dashboard using EXCEL.
+Implemented an advanced Retail Store Dashboard using EXCEL.

 # Sample Insights
 Women are more likely to buy compared to men (~65%)